Required Reading Reminder

 There are numerous ways in which we work to identify, maintain, and nurture the geopolitical relationships with our allies and potential allies.
 Among these are diplomatic meetings and gestures, economic ties, cross-cultural and educational exchanges, military operations and exercises, and other types of aid.

 Similarly, countries may utilize the aforementioned economic, political, or military tactics to counter or contain a current enemy or emerging threat.
-Two sides of using ‘military might’ to contain or counter enemies are explained in Flint (2012, p.
-46).
+Two sides of using ‘military might’ to contain or counter enemies are explained in Flint (2016, p.
+53).
 First, mutually assured destruction (MAD) was a geopolitical code during the Cold War, wherein the countries that held the nuclear power (USA, USSR, and Great Britain) were purported to be deterred from using nuclear force, because the capability for annihilation of the enemy and to cause extensive devastation was so extreme that no one dared to instigate war, and, thus, “peace” would be the default.
-The flip side of militarization to keep peace is diplomacy.
-Diplomacy is the “negotiations between governments to, at the least, prevent hostilities and, at best, nurture more friendly relations” (Flint, 2012, p.
-46).
+The flip side of militarization to keep the peace is diplomacy.
+Diplomacy is the “negotiations between governments to, at the least, prevent hostilities and, at best, nurture more friendly relations” (Flint, 2016, p.
+53).

 Sanctions (and boycotts) are an economic tool used to put pressure on governments to change certain policies or actions.
 For example, in early 2014, many Western nations imposed sanctions on both individuals and industries within Russia in order to push for peace along the Russia-Ukraine border.